kornia/kornia/docs/source/models/segment_anything.rst

 --------------

-Example of using the :code:`ImagePrompter`:
+Example of using the :code:`VisualPrompter`:

-Exploring how to simple initialize the :code:`ImagePrompter`, automatically load the weights from a URL, read the image and set it to be query, how to write the prompts, and the multiple ways we can use these prompts to query the image masks from the SAM model.
+Exploring how to simple initialize the :code:`VisualPrompter`, automatically load the weights from a URL, read the image and set it to be query, how to write the prompts, and the multiple ways we can use these prompts to query the image masks from the SAM model.